ccaballeroh/InferenciaCausal_A22/slides/Zaffalon/README.md

-This set of slides are from Prof. [Marco Zaffalon](https://people.idsia.ch/~zaffalon/)'s.
+This set of slides are Prof. [Marco Zaffalon](https://people.idsia.ch/~zaffalon/)'s.